AlibabaCloudDocs/ecs/intl.en-US/Best Practices/FaaS instances best practices/Use the RTL design on an f3 instance.md

     -   If you installed the `xdma` driver, run the `sudo rmmod xdma` command in the instance to uninstall the driver.
     -   If you installed the `xocl` driver, run the `sudo rmmod xocl` command in the instance to uninstall the driver.
 2. Download the image.

-    You can use faascmd to download the image:

     ```
     faascmd download_image --instanceId=hereIsYourInstanceId --fpgauuid=hereIsFpgaUUID --fpgatype=xilinx --imageuuid=hereIsImageUUID --imagetype=afu --shell=hereIsShellVersionOfFpga